codeangler/vpc-endpoints-lab/verify-gateway.md

 **Expected behavior When Executed from Sales App EC2 Instance is:**

-The upload to the unrestricted bucket will fail.
+Attempts to upload to the unrestricted bucket will be **DENIED**.
 The Gateway VPC Endpoint policy will only ALLOW objects to be put into the restricted bucket.

 ![verifyfigure3](./images/us-east-1/verifyfigure3.png)